-9100 on Gratiot is a four-story building with a total of six three-bedroom, 15 two-bedroom, and four one-bedroom residential apartments on the first, second, third and fourth floors.
-13 units will be leased to households at or below 40% AMI, and 12 units will be leased to households at or below 60% AMI.
-Three units will be reserved for families with children.
+9100 on Gratiot is a four-story building with a total of six three-bedroom, 15 two-bedroom, and four one-bedroom residential apartments on the first, second, third, and fourth floors.
+13 units are leased to households at or below 40% AMI, and 12 units are leased to households at or below 60% AMI.
+Three units are reserved for families with children.

-The first floor will house administrative offices, a large community room for resident gatherings and events, and a rubber matted playroom for resident children.
-It will also include the main stairway, elevator, lobby, mailroom, laundry room, mechanical room, and storage space.
+The first floor houses administrative offices, a large community room for resident gatherings and events, and a rubber matted playroom for resident children.
+It also includes the main stairway, elevator, lobby, mailroom, laundry room, mechanical room, and storage space.

 9100 on Gratiot is a vital component of a comprehensive revitalization strategy for the Gratiot Woods Community and the Gratiot corridor being implemented by the DCPA.
-Overall, the project is the fourth phase of the Gratiot Avenue Redevelopment Initiative (GARI) project that will result in the development of 11 mixed-use buildings producing approximately 285 residential units and 70,000 square feet of commercial space on Gratiot Avenue.
-Through the GARI, DCPA has thus far invested $6.2 million by rehabilitating three existing buildings and constructing one new building within a four block area south of Gratiot/I-94.
-These four properties are now vibrant mixed-use facilities providing housing for 17 low and moderate income families and 21,000 square feet of commercial space occupied by eight businesses and nonprofit organizations.
+Overall, the 9100 on Gratiot is the fourth phase of the Gratiot Avenue Redevelopment Initiative (GARI) project that will result in the development of 11 mixed-use buildings producing approximately 285 residential units and 70,000 square feet of commercial space on Gratiot Avenue.
+Through the GARI, DCPA has thus far invested $6.2 million by rehabilitating three existing buildings and constructing one new building within a four-block area south of Gratiot/I-94.
+These four properties are now vibrant mixed-use facilities providing housing for 17 low and moderate-income families and 21,000 square feet of commercial space occupied by eight businesses and nonprofit organizations.